1. Key messages

 3. Causes of death - Regions

-COVID-19, lung cancer, breast cancer, and suicide are the main causes of death in the three regions
+Lung cancer, breast cancer and suicide are the main causes of death in the three regions

-Mortality rates are generally higher in the Walloon Region than in the other regions, except for COVID-19 in the Brussels-Capital Region.
+Mortality rates are generally higher in the Walloon Region than in the other regions.

 - Men